fluo-lang/fluoc/readme.md

 # Fluo

-Currently a WIP, with a mix of syntax from Haskell, Rust, and Go:
+[Original `master branch`](https://github.com/fluo-lang/fluoc/tree/master), rewritten.
+Currently a WIP with a mix of syntax and semantics from Haskell, Rust, and Go:

 ```python
 import std.string.Show